 Why pay for tokens when you can own the factory?

-30 tasks.
-Dual LLM judges (Claude Opus + OpenAI o4-mini).
+63 tasks across 7 categories.
+Dual LLM judges (Claude Opus 4.5 + OpenAI o4-mini).
 Scale: 0 = fail, 1 = acceptable, 2 = good.
+Cloud scores are upper bounds — local inference may differ (see local benchmark notes below).

 | # | Model | Score | Quality | 128 GB | 256 GB | Active Params | Avg Time |